Connecting the 6502

 There are also two output pins – SYNCH and ML, that I will not be using.
 These are output pins and can be left unconnected, as, unlike inputs, they don’t have the potential to cause problems!

 SYNCH is the synchronise pin.
-This is used for identifying when the 6502 is fetching an OpCode.
+This is used to identify when the 6502 is fetching an OpCode.

 ML is the memory lock pin.
 This is used when you have a design that uses more than one 6502.
 This pin is only found on the 6502 from WDC.